pavelsolis/EMyields/README.md

 - Software: Matlab R2019a, Stata 17.
 - Add-ons.
 Matlab: financial toolboxes.
 Stata: scheme-modern, xtcsd, xtscc.ado*.
 - Restricted data sources: Bloomberg, Datastream.
-- Expected running time: Pre-Analysis ~ 30 min, Analysis ~ 2 hrs.
+- Expected running time: 2 hrs.

-* In the file xtscc.ado, comment out section `Check if dataset's timevar is regularly spaced` (lines 74-83) because `tab timevar` gives the error `too many variables`.
+\* In the file xtscc.ado, comment out section `Check if dataset's timevar is regularly spaced` (lines 74-83) because `tab timevar` gives the error `too many variables`.
 Type `which xtscc` in Stata to find the location of the xtscc.ado file.

 ## Contents of Folder